Nithin-3/echo-meter/README.md

 - `orientation`: `"horizontal"` or `"vertical"` layout for indicators.
 - `invert-direction`: If true, reverses the indicator direction.
 - `window_position`: Controls the window's placement.
 If `x` and `y` are set, they take priority.
 Otherwise, the overlay is positioned using `vertical`, `horizontal`, and `margin`.
+- `timeout`: The indicator's auto-hide timeout in milliseconds.
+- `icon`: Unicode or emoji icons for each indicator.
+- `system_info`: Tools and step size for adjusting volume, brightness, and mic.

 ### Example `style.css`